LeafSoftware/python-lambder/README.md

 ## Getting Started

+Lambder uses [boto3](http://boto3.readthedocs.org/en/latest/) to access AWS.
+You'll need to configure it with your access keys and default region by following [these instructions](http://boto3.readthedocs.org/en/latest/guide/configuration.html#guide-configuration).

 To create a new Lambda Function project, specify a name and an S3 bucket to store the code zipfile.